smadabat1/Tengen/README.md

 ## What is Tengen?

 Tengen Gojo — wait, wrong show.
 Tengen, the immortal barrier master of Jujutsu Kaisen, has been maintaining impenetrable barriers for over a thousand years.
-We thought that was a solid metaphor for a password manager.
+We thought that was a solid metaphor for a private vault.

-Tengen is an open-source, self-hosted password manager.
+Tengen is an open-source, self-hosted private vault.
 No clouds.
 No telemetry.
 No "we take your privacy seriously" emails after a breach.
 Just your passwords, your machine, and a barrier that's been holding for a millennium.

 All vault entries are encrypted with **AES-256-GCM** before they touch the database — the server never sees a plaintext password.
 Your encryption key is derived from your master password, lives only in a short-lived in-memory session cache, and is purged on logout or inactivity.
 Like Tengen himself, it leaves no trace.

 > ⚠️ Unlike Tengen, your master password is **not immortal**.
 If you forget it, your vault is gone.
 No recovery.
 No reset.
 Write it down somewhere safe (ironic, we know).
+This also means all your encrypted notes are permanently lost.

 ---